Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 `git clone` |   Copy an existing repository from a remote location (for example GitHub) `git remote` |  View and manage remote repositories `git init` |   Create a new repository locally

-**[NOTE: what are we doing here?
-Like, what do you advice the participants to do re: copying an existing repo or creating a new repo?]** Fixed: mentioned explicitly above, that we are going to clone an existing one.

 * Create a directory in your home directory called Workspace were we store all the cloned repositories.